otto-torino/django-baton/README.md

 - `CREDENTIALS`: it is the path to the credentials json file
 - `VIEW_ID`: id of the view from which display data

+You can add contents before and after the analytics dashboard by extending the `baton/analytics.html` template and filling the `baton_before_analytics` and `baton_after_analytics` blocks.

 #### How to generate a credentials json file

 Follow the steps in the Google Identity Platform documentation to [create a service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) from the [Google Developer Console](https://console.developers.google.com/).